LWV New Mexico Programs

 Nuclear Issues (2023)

-This study, begun in 2023 and led by Karen Douglas, will look at nuclear power, on which the national position is unclear.
-The goal is to expedite this study so we may have a new position brought to the LWVUS Convention in 2024 for concurrence.
+This study, begun in 2023 and led by Karen Douglas, looked at nuclear power, on which the national position is unclear.
+We were unable to reach consensus on a position to be recommended at the LWVUS Convention in 2024, but we do have a set of Summaries of the LWVNM 2023 Nuclear Issues Study which other Leagues may find useful.

-The study will focus on efforts to evaluate the advantages/disadvantages of commercial nuclear power as a major contributor to clean energy in the United States and promote reliance on factual information sources when formulating future energy policies.
-The study will review the experiences in nuclear energy production worldwide.
-It will evaluate international successes that could be applied domestically and address barriers to U.S. adoption of these measures.
-The study is envisioned as being expedited with a goal of encouraging concurrence by other state Leagues and LWVUS.
+The study focused on efforts to evaluate the advantages/disadvantages of commercial nuclear power as a major contributor to clean energy in the United States and promote reliance on factual information sources when formulating future energy policies.
+The study reviewed the experiences in nuclear energy production worldwide, and evaluated international successes that could be applied domestically and address barriers to U.S. adoption of these measures.
+The study was envisioned as being expedited with a goal of encouraging concurrence by other state Leagues and LWVUS.

 For more information, see the Nuclear Issues Study page.